 - 1.1.
 We are grateful for the opportunity to respond to the Finance Committee's consultation on the Welsh Government's Draft Budget for 2025-26. - 1.2.
 Cymorth Cymru is the representative body for providers of homelessness, housing and support services in Wales.
 We act as the voice of the sector, influencing the development and implementation of policy, legislation and practice that affects our members and the people they support. - 1.3.
 We are extremely proud to represent approximately 90 organisations that provide homelessness, housing and support services across Wales.
 This includes third sector support providers, housing associations and local authority teams.
 Our members deliver a wide range of services that support people to overcome tough times, rebuild their confidence and live independently in their own homes.
 This includes people experiencing or at risk of homelessness; young people and care leavers; older people; people fleeing violence against women, domestic abuse or sexual violence; people living with a learning disability; people experiencing mental health problems; people with substance use issues; and many more. - 1.4.
-This consultation response focuses on the Housing Support Grant, but we also want to make clear our support for increased funding for social housing in Wales.
+This consultation response focuses on two specific areas of the Welsh Government budget: - Housing Support Grant (page 2) - Learning Disability care and support services (page 10) - 1.5.
+In addition, we also want to make clear our support for increased funding for social housing in Wales.
 This is absolutely critical to making progress towards the ambition of ending homelessness in Wales.